vsilvalopes/PSPConsolized3000/README.md

 # Acknowledgments and Thanks

-1- To DavidXGames to bring this project to everyone on the retro community, without him nothing of this would be possible 2- My Wife for giving me the 3D printer on Christimas and fuelling my retrogaming dreams.
+1- To DavidXGames to bring this project to everyone on the retro community, without him nothing of this would be possible

+2- My Wife for giving me the 3D printer as a gift on Christimas and fuelling my retrogaming dreams.

 3- My Kids, they are the most messy and dedicated QA testers that I could have.

 4- My fellow friends of the "Recapeiros" WhatsApp Group" those guys gave me the boost to finish this little project

 If you want to contact me for anything, you can find my profile on Reddit (https://www.reddit.com/user/vsilvalopes/) or drop me an email on : vsilvalopes at gmail.com